TikTok Music Marketing: How to Thrive in the Music Industry's Changing Landscape

 If you can get one to go viral on TikTok, you'll instantly increase your visibility and engage with new audiences.
 One strategy to do this is to tap into current trends and memes on the platform.
 You can take popular sounds, hashtags or challenges and put your own spin on them to make them relevant to your music and style.

-Another approach is to create unique and catchy hooks that grab the viewer's attention from the first second of your video.
+Another great TikTok idea for musicians specifically, is to create unique and catchy hooks that grab the viewer's attention from the first second of your video.
 Experiment with different musical styles, sounds, and rhythms to create something fresh and original that stands out from the crowd.
 It's also important to keep your hooks short and simple, as the attention span of TikTok users is very short.
 Try to make it memorable and easy to sing or dance along with.

 Creating viral hooks on TikTok isn't easy.
 It may take awhile if you're a new users, but with a little creativity and experimentation, they can be a powerful tool for music artists to gain exposure and connect with fans.